 A few years ago, one of my job assignments as a professor at Brandon University was to spend four months teaching computers and journalism in the BU classroom at Pukatawagan -- a remote First Nations community in northern Manitoba.
 There is not much entertainment in Puk in the middle of winter, but I had my guitar with me.
 There is something about the isolation of Puk that lends itself to singin' the blues.
 Pukatawalkin' Blues is the result of that experience.

 My next-door neighbour, Sidney Castel, was a sort of local celebrity.
 NCI Network Radio played his single, The Pukatawagan Song, in constant rotation.
 I was spending much of my time researching Puk history and scanning vintage photographs of Indian life in the North.
 Most of the photos were brought in by students from their personal collections.
-To add a bit of colour to this project I invited Sidney to my class to relate his life experiences in the North and to answered questions about his stage and recording experiences as a native performer.
+To add a bit of colour to this project I invited Sidney to my class to relate his life experiences in the North and to answer questions about his stage and recording experiences as a native performer.

 The session ended in a "guitar pull" singing session where I performed my Puk Blues in answer to Sydney's Puk Song.
 He related his string of misfortunes concerning guitars.
 His wife, in a jealous tiff, had kabonged him over the head with his first instrument when she thought he was paying too much attention to some of the ladies during one of his bar performances.
 His second guitar had been stolen.
 Sadly, Sidney died a year later, but I'm sure that the memories of this event touched everyone involved.

-is what they call me now
+Professor is what they call me now

 Travellin’ Professor means you’re never sittin’ down